krzysztofjanski/jumps-in-window/README.md

 jumps-in-window
 ===============

-Vim plugin with functions to open jumps, changes, tags commands in location list.
+Vim plugin with functions to open jumps, changes commands in location list.